 USPS members receive recognition for completing courses in the core curriculum.
 This is indicated by a”grade” ranking following their names showing the highest advanced course completed.
 For example: Jane Doe, S [Seamanship].
 Members completing all core courses plus at least six elective courses are “SN” [Senior Navigator].

-Great Blue Hill generally offers core courses as follows: Seamanship, fall; Coastal Navigation, spring; Advanced Coastal Navigation, fall; Offshore Navigation, spring.
-Celestial Navigation is offered every other year.
+Great Blue Hill generally offers core courses as follows: Boat Handling, spring; Marine Navigation, spring; Advanced Marine Navigation, fall; Offshore Navigation, winter.
+Offshore and Celestial Navigation alternate every other year.
 To receive notices of upcoming courses, request to have your name added to the mailing list.

 Build boating confidence and competence for safe and fun on-the-water adventures.
 Seamanship provides a foundation of knowledge and skills in boat handling and maneuvering, boat operation, skipper’s responsibilities, and boating techniques that will advance your boating enjoyment.